St. Paul's Chapel

 Rated

-out of 5 Visiting St. Paul’s Chapel near the World Trade Center is a poignant experience that beautifully blends history and tranquility.
+Visiting St. Paul’s Chapel near the World Trade Center is a poignant experience that beautifully blends history and tranquility.
 This historic church, known as the “Little Chapel that Stood,” served as a place of refuge and support for first responders during and after the 9/11 attacks.
 Inside, the chapel is serene, with memorials and artifacts that honor those affected by the tragedy.
 The architecture is stunning, and the peaceful ambiance provides a moment of reflection amid the bustling city.
 It’s a meaningful stop for anyone wanting to pay their respects and learn more about the resilience of New York City in the face of adversity.

-Arosha Weerakkody - a month ago
+Arosha Weerakkody - 5 months ago

 St. Paul’s Chapel is a great addition to find a moment of peace and quiet in New York.
 If you are doing a 9/11 tour of different places it’s a must stop by.
 There wasn’t a wait to walk into the chapel, and the people at the door were super friendly.
 There wasn’t a time limit to be in the building.
 I spent about 15 minutes relaxing and checking out the displays they had.
 Next time I hope I’m available when they have a service to check it out.

-Nicole Wright - 2 months ago
+Nicole Wright - 7 months ago

 Directions